 If you’re breastfeeding, you’ll want to eat all the time.

 I wasn’t the typical pregnant woman.
 I never had cravings, gained 9 lbs during pregnancy and lost 12 lbs shortly after giving birth.
-And although I exclusively pump for Elle, I didn’t think I’d deal with the normal breastfeeding woes.
+And although I exclusively pump for EB, I didn’t think I’d deal with the normal breastfeeding woes.
 Like the ravenous appetite.
-That appetite is unreal y’all.
+That appetite is unreal, y’all.
 It’s like, “Feed me now!
 Feed me everything in sight.”
 And I get it – pumping/breastfeeding burns a lot of calories but dang, I never expected to eat insane amounts of food.
 And the crazy thing is, you don’t even care.
 Like normally I’d be embarrassed about eating so much.
 Pfft.
 Whatever.
 The first time I went to brunch with a gal pal I ordered TWO meals to eat there and then a meal to eat on the way home.
 Because the 15 minutes it took to get home, I just knew I’d be starving again.
 True story.

 Bonus: Baby blues are real.

 I like to consider myself emotionally stable.
 Haha.
 Just kidding.
-I’m a woman.
 But seriously, I’ve never dealt with depression so I just knew I wouldn’t have an issue with the baby blues.
 Please.
 I was an emotional, hot and cold, crying mess for 3 weeks straight.
 It felt unreal.
 I’ll never forget the day Esposo and I were chatting and I just burst out into tears.
 He’s all like, “What’s wrong?”
 “I don’t knowwwww.”
 I’m telling him.
 I was literally crying for no reason.
 None.
 This happened frequently.
 In fact, when I noticed that I hadn’t cried for an entire 3 days, I felt like throwing myself a party.
 Being a new mom is haaaaard.
 It just is.
 You are physically and emotionally overwhelmed ALL the time.
-You adore your baby but you kinda miss the free life too.
+You adore your baby but you kinda miss the free life, too.
 You want more help but you want to do everything yourself.
 You want to be the perfect mom but baby won’t stop crying.
 You want to poop but that whole “just had a baby” thing makes it difficult.
 Too much information?
 Whatever.
 These things are important to know and I wish someone would have told me.
 I was glad to know that several other girlfriends also dealt with baby blues and got over it.
-And those that didn’t went and got professional help.
+And those that didn’t, went and got professional help.